-If I visited your workplace, and an employee said about me, “It’s an old, white-haired man” (BTW, my hair is light blond).
+If I visited your workplace, and an employee said about me, “He’s an old, white-haired man” (BTW, my hair is light blond).
 What should I do?

 Seems pretty silly doesn’t it?
 Have you ever done the first three?
 How’d that work for you?
 Let’s try the following, instead:

 Pinch Meeting Procedure

-- 9. Do not share the agreement with anyone unless a manager is needed to facilitate the meeting
+- Do not share the agreement with anyone unless a manager is needed to facilitate the meeting

 The majority of pinches should be resolved at this time; however, if a resolution is not completed, a facilitator might be needed for a second meeting.
 Try this pdf to guide you through the process (a form is included on the last page for employees to fill out).